Making the most of APA: Citing Internet sources without getting into trouble.

 Ofsowitz, M. S. (2009).
 Making the most of APA: Citing Internet sources without getting into trouble. http://sites.monroecc.edu/mofsowitz/apa-style/e-cite/

-Common types of web sources that require a descriptor are: blog, facebook page, newsgroup.
-The type is included in brackets following the title.
-Other media types, such as Youtube videos, have somewhat different reference formats, and the only way to get it exactly right is to consult the APA Style Guide to Electronic References.
+Common types of web sources that require a descriptor are: blog, facebook post, newsgroup, tweet.
+The type is included in brackets following the title (as in Some title of something posted [Tweet]).
+The only way to get it exactly right is to consult the APA Publication Manual.

 And here is an example for an online periodical, which differs somewhat.
 An online periodical is “published” on the Internet, not in print.
 This example is direct from the APA.